Long Island Music and Entertainment Hall of Fame Announces Four New Board Members

 Larry Dunn of Massapequa Park currently serves as Senior Vice President, Advertising for Newsday Media Group and is also an on-air radio announcer with SiriusXM Radio.

 John Shea currently serves as Vice President and General Manager of the Long Island, NY Station Cluster of Cox Enterprises, which includes WBLI, WBAB and WHFM.

 Dave Widmer has managed media and marketing outlets on Long Island for the past 18 years and is currently Vice President of Cablevision Media Sales, Long Island/Brooklyn.

 The new Board Members will join the Hall at an exciting time in their history as the organization works to build their first home and museum in the new Wyandanch Village redevelopment.

-“We are very excited to bring these four great individuals into the Long Island Music Hall of Fame family.
+“We are very excited to bring these four great individuals into the Long Island Music and Entertainment Hall of Fame family.
 Not only do they each bring an extensive amount of credibility to the table, but they all have a deep passion for music and for what we look to accomplish as an organization in the near future,” says Hall of Fame Chairman, Ernie Canadeo.